'Wonderful People, Good Souls': The Victims Of The Pittsburgh Synagogue Shooting

 Eleven people were killed on Saturday when a gunman entered Pittsburgh's Tree of Life synagogue and opened fire on the congregants.
 The victims ranged in age from 54 to 97; eight were men, three were women.
 Two of them were brothers, and two were a married couple.

 Chuck Diamond was a rabbi at Tree of Life until about a year ago, and he remains a member of the community, living just around the corner from the synagogue.
-He knew many of the victims
+He knew many of the victims.

-"These are wonderful people, good souls, who were just coming to synagogue as the usually did," he told NPR on Sunday.
+"These are wonderful people, good souls, who were just coming to synagogue as they usually did," he told NPR on Sunday.
 "Synagogue was just getting started and mostly elderly people who come there are there at the beginning, and you could count on them every week for coming. ...
 It's such a crime that their lives were taken from us."

 But he said the city's residents are coming together to support one another after the tragedy.
 "Pittsburgh," he said, "is a wonderful community.
 It's not only a wonderful Jewish community, it's just a wonderful community."